Five teens receive serious burns in North Caucasus school incident

 "Today we received five patients, who suffered burns to between 40% and 80-90% of their bodies.
 At present, their condition is grave," he said.
 "We are now consulting with federal centers about the need and practicability of transporting the most gravely injured patients to federal centers."

-Dagestan’s emergencies chief, Nariman Kazimagamedov, said the teenagers will later be flown to Moscow for further treatment.
+Dagestan’s emergencies chief, Nariman Kazimagamedov, said the teenagers would later be flown to Moscow for further treatment.

-"Right now, the issue of a medical transportation plane from Moscow is being solved.
+"Right now, the subject of a medical transportation plane from Moscow is being taken care of.
 It will land here tomorrow, and they [the teenagers] will be flown to Moscow," he said.
-"We now follow the doctors’ recommendations… to send them to Moscow for further treatment."
+"We are now following the doctors’ orders… to send them to Moscow for further treatment."